 The Dirties tackles much more than the events leading a person to commit such a monstrous act.
 It also depicts (and depicts beautifully) the fragility of masculinity in teenagers.
-They can’t quite express themselves the way the want to, so they model their lives and behaviors after something they think gets it right, movies.
+They can’t quite express themselves the way they want to, so they model their lives and behaviors after something they think gets it right, movies.
 Matt is the director of his fantasy movie The Dirties, the documentary of making The Dirties, but most importantly, he is the director of his life.
 He thinks like a director, crafting shots, Foley sounds, atmosphere, and mood.
-First he does it for the camera, then he does it in front of the camera, and finally, he starts to do it in real life.
-When Matt decides to help Owen get Chrissy he stages two “scenes”.
-The first involves a phone call where Matt uses background noise from a party movie to give the illusion that Owen is out with the maddening crowd.
-Owen tells the girl on the phone that he’ll go some place quieter, with Matt using heavy shoes to make sound effects, fades the party noise down, even playing a CD with nighttime sound effects.
-It’s not enough for Owen to talk to Chrissy on the phone, the proper illusion must be created.
-Another “scene” is staged with Owen baking a cake, but pretending he stole it, to share it with Chrissy.
-It works, but one of The Dirties sits down and Owen offers him a piece of cake.
+First, he does it for the camera, then he does it in front of the camera, and finally, he starts to do it in real life.
+When Matt decides to help Owen get Chrissy, he stages two “scenes.”
+The first involves a phone call where Matt uses background noise from a party movie to give the illusion that Owen is out with the madding crowd.
+Owen tells the girl on the phone that he’ll go someplace quieter, with Matt using heavy shoes to make sound effects, fades the party noise down, even playing a CD with nighttime sound effects.
+It’s not enough for Owen to talk to Chrissy on the phone; the proper illusion must be created.
+Another “scene” is staged with Owen baking a cake but pretending he stole it to share it with Chrissy.
+It works, but one of The Dirties sits down, and Owen offers him a piece of cake.
 Matt is furious.
 Because Owen interacted with his sworn enemy, or because Owen deviated from the script?

 Belonging in the same category as Taxi Driver and Crime and Punishment, The Dirties takes an unvarnished look at the psychotic slowly slipping from reality into fantasy, finally acting out in an unhindered and violent fashion.
-Here, the benefit of the found-footage genre allows the viewer to not just watch the psychotic, but to identify with him as well.
-Cinema is a cruel medium because it is a mirror that doesn’t just reflect society, it reflect ourselves back at us.
+Here, the benefit of the found-footage genre allows the viewer to not just watch the psychotic but to identify with him as well.
+Cinema is a cruel medium because it is a mirror that doesn’t just reflect society; it reflects ourselves back at us.
 As we watch characters move through the scripted world of the movie, we constantly look for moments and emotions that contain humanity, allowing us to empathize with the character.
-Any male of a certain age will see themselves in the characters of Matt and Owen, they are that richly drawn.
-That is what make certain scenes so hard to watch, particularly Owen’s confrontation in the cafeteria and Matt’s disillusioned ending.
-This is what makes the ending of The Dirties so uncomfortable, so gut wrenching: we may not be that character any more, but we were just a few minutes ago.
+Any male of a certain age will see themselves in the characters of Matt and Owen; they are that richly drawn.
+That is what makes certain scenes so hard to watch, particularly Owen’s confrontation in the cafeteria and Matt’s disillusioned ending.
+This is what makes the ending of The Dirties so uncomfortable, so gut-wrenching: we may not be that character anymore, but we were just a few minutes ago.
 If anything else, this is where Johnson really shines.
-He makes Matt such a lovable character, you hope and pray that he won’t do the one thing you know he is going to do.
-We’ve watched him, he’s not a monster.
-It takes real talent, and real genius to do that, and at twenty-eight, Johnson does.
+He makes Matt such a lovable character; you hope and pray that he won’t do the one thing you know he is going to do.
+We’ve watched him; he’s not a monster.
+It takes real talent and real genius to do that, and at 28, Johnson does.
 If there is one career that you need to pay close attention to, it is his.